domdoes/domdoes.github.io/index.md

 I'm Dom, a finance and tech nerd based in New York City.
 I was the first finance hire at Robinhood and spent 6+ years helping scale the company from early stage growth to IPO readiness.
 In that time, I scaled finance teams across Corporate Finance, Product Finance, Infrastructure & Engineering, Investor Relations, and Growth & Marketing.
 </p>
 <p>
 Now, I’m looking to return to startup life.
 I miss it, the ambition, the figuring it out, and the people it attracts.
 I want to work alongside people who will look back at what we built together and say: we took risks, we tried, we failed honestly, and we tried again.
 I want to help build the future we all deserve.
+(A bit cheesy, but how I really feel!)
 </p>

 <h2 id="projects">C:\> DIR \PROJECTS</h2>